robenkleene/audio-references/max/max-for-live/devices/max-for-live-midi-tools.md

 ## Transformation

 - Clicking the `Apply` button (or toggling the `Transform` button from the `Transform` section in the Live clip settings) triggers outputting *the current `notes` as a dictionary* from `live.miditool.in` (this means you don't need a separate button in Max patch to trigger the patch)

+## Opening & Testing

+Max for Live MIDI tools cannot be dragged and dropped into the UI the way regular Max for Live devices can.
+As a workaround, to quickly test a device, in the Ableton Live file tree click `Add Folder...` then add the folder for the Max for Live MIDI tool.
+It will then be available under the `Generate` drop-down menu.

 ## `live.miditool.in`